Bachelor of Science in Political Science – Global Affairs Online

 Courses

-Explore the coursework for our bachelor of political science online program
+Explore the coursework for our bachelor’s degree in global affairs online

 For the B.S. in Political Science – Global Affairs online, the curriculum is comprised of 120 credit hours, including 44-47 credit hours of Northwest Core (general education) courses, four credit hours of Institutional Requirements courses, 27 credit hours of Political Science Foundations coursework, 18 credit hours of Global Affairs Foundations coursework, 15 credit hours of political science electives, six credit hours of advisor-approved electives, and as many credit hours of general elective courses as needed to fulfill the 120 credit hour degree requirement.